The Ontario Condo Board Guide to Success

 - Have a criminal record.
 All members must pass a criminal record check.

-While these are a couple of reasons someone may not be eligible to sit on the Board, this list is not exhaustive.
+While these are a few of the reasons someone may not be eligible to sit on the Board, this list is not exhaustive.
 If you have questions about whether you are eligible to serve on a Board position or how to sign up, please contact your Community Manager.

 Can Condo Board Members be paid?